-The Staffing and Compensation Unit of Human Resources is:
+The contact person for Compensation in the Office of Human Resources is:

 We work with university staff to ensure employees are equitably compensated within the context of university policies, programs, and collective bargaining agreements.
 We are responsible for:

 - Managing all university position descriptions, large scale position reviews and reorganization of staff job responsibilities, and on-going review of job descriptions for professional and classified staff;

 - Reviewing requests for equity adjustments and requests for promotions and position reallocations;

 - Providing consultative services to managers, supervisors, and employees on compensation, classification, and pay issues.